Marina del Pilar Ávila

 Marina del Pilar Ávila Olmeda (born 19 October 1985) is a Mexican politician and attorney.
-A member of the National Regeneration Movement (MORENA), she is the current Governor of Baja California, the first woman to serve in the position.
-Prior to this, she was the first woman to serve as mayor of Mexicali from 2019 to 2021, and represented Baja California's 2nd electoral district in the Chamber of Deputies in the in the LXIV Legislature.
+A member of the MORENA party, she is the current Governor of Baja California, the first woman to serve in the position.
+Prior to this, she was the first woman to serve as mayor of Mexicali from 2019 to 2021, and represented Baja California's 2nd electoral district in the Chamber of Deputies in the LXIV Legislature.
 Polling conducted in December 2024 found her to be the most popular politician in the country, with an approval rating of 69.7%.

 Personal life

 Olmeda, an only child, was involved in cultural activities such as ballet and music lessons at a young age.

-On 29 September 2019, Avila Olmeda married Carlos Torres Torres.
+On 29 September 2019, Ávila Olmeda married Carlos Torres Torres.

-Marina del Pilar Ávila Olmeda announced her second pregnancy on 8 July 2021.
+Ávila Olmeda announced her second pregnancy on 8 July 2021.
 She made it public via social media with a photograph of her husband by her side, both holding a picture of the ultrasound.

 Ávila announced she would not apply for maternity leave and proceeded to make history by becoming Mexico's first pregnant head of state government; on 12 January 2022, she gave birth to her second child, Diego José and continued working remotely from home for a couple of days following the delivery, under her doctor's recommendations.
 The birth took place in Brawley, California.

 In May 2025, the United States government revoked the visas of Ávila and her husband.
-The announcement, made public by the couple, generated controversy due to the lack of official information regarding the reasons behind the U.S. decision. Ávila, a member of the ruling Morena party, took office in October 2021, succeeding fellow Morena politician Jaime Bonilla.
+The announcement, made public by the couple, generated controversy due to the lack of official information regarding the reasons behind the U.S. decision.